 For watercolor painting, the Strathmore 9×12 Watercolor Pad is a good place to start.
 It’s perfect for larger projects.
 However, you can also cut the sheets down to size for smaller projects.

-I love my Derwent Graphic Drawing Pencils and have had them since college.
+You might say I have a love affair with my Derwent Graphic Drawing Pencils and have had them since college.
 (I won’t say how long ago that was.
 Let’s just say these pencils last a LONG time.)
 The 12 count tin comes with a perfect variety of hard and soft pencils, for drawing and shading.